Carroll County Sheriff's Office

 Jail & Inmate Information

-The Carroll County Jail is afull service facility operating 365 days a year on a 24/ 7 basis.
-Located at 43 Second Street S.E.
+The Carroll County Jail is a full-service facility operating 365 days a year on a 24/7 basis.
+The jail is located at 43 Second Street S.E.
 Carrollton, Ohio 44615.
-The Carroll County Jail houses inmatesfor Juvenile Court, Municipal Court and Court of Common Pleas.
+The Carroll County Jail houses inmates for Juvenile Court, Municipal Court, and the Court of Common Pleas.
+The Jail contains 5 female beds, 30 male beds, 4 holding cells, and 1 receiving cell.

 Direct line to Jail: 330-627-2170